Audience: Advising teachers, counselors, youth workers, and parents of students in grades 6–12

 Digital Content: Includes reproducible forms from the book.

-Praise for the previous edition of Get Gifted Students Talking
+Praise for Get Gifted Students Talking

 “Gifted teens have unique social needs but most programs for this population focus on their academic needs.
 This book remedies that problem by providing discussion guides for 70 topics across 6 categories: identity, stress, relationships, feelings, family, and the future.
 Helpful activity sheets and an extensive list of resources by subject are also included.”—Curriculum Connections, a supplement of School Library Journal